RTKConsortium/RTK/documentation/docs/Geometry.md

 ## Purpose

 The purpose of this page is to describe the geometry object used in RTK to relate a tomography to projection images.
 There is currently only one geometry class, `ThreeDCircularProjectionGeometry`.
+A visual illustration of a given geometry is provided by the command line tool [`rtkshowgeometry`](../../applications/rtkshowgeometry/README.md).

 ## Units